g-leech/argmin-gravitas/_posts/2017-05-31-tories-disabled-deaths.markdown

 You sometimes [see][jones] [the claim][naive] that the Conservative-led <a href="{{camClegg}}">coalition</a> killed "thousands" of disabled people by spuriously cutting them off from disability benefit. <a href="#fn:3" id="fnref:3">3</a>

-This claim is extremely naive, as I'll show.
+This claim is naive to the point of deceit, as I'll show.
 But it is based on something which <i>sounds</i> similar: the fact that between 2011 and 2014, [2,380][kilodeath] people died after being declared "fit for work" (FFW), i.e. after having their main income stopped.

 (For context, if we established causation, and so responsibility, this would make the Tories about as lethal as uterine cancer, at [720 UK deaths][cancer] a year.)

 It's not hard to find [cases][sullivan] where causation seems likely.
 But, by trying to imply causation from the above figure, the general claim implies that the Conservatives are responsible for <i>all</i> mortality during their reign - which, even speaking as a Scotsman, seems a bit strong.
-Media discussion of this fact was sloppy even by the low standards of public policy discussion.
+Media discussion of this fact was sloppy even by the low standards of public policy discussion. <a href="#fn:11" id="fnref:11">11</a> There is no justice without accuracy.
 <br><br>
 _Terms_: